Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • integration with all popular browsers: IE, Opera, Firefox, Chrome/Chromium, Safari, SeaMonkey, Flock;

-• the ability to run from a "flash drive";
+• ability to run from a flash drive;

 • backup;